shyamven/Learn2Mix/README.md

 - scipy >= 1.5

 ## Note
 For the **IMDB dataset**, please download the CSV from [this Kaggle link](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
-Once downloaded, place it in the `./data` directory (or the directory you specify in your code) so it can be accessed by the dataset-loading utilities provided in this repository.
+Once downloaded, place it in the `./data` directory  so it can be accessed by the dataset-loading utilities provided in this repository.

 ## Citation: